 Our partners at Business Hunter believe the 2022-23 Federal Budget provides targeted support for businesses grappling with the pressures of skills shortages, bouncing back from the pandemic and the rising complexity of the digital economy.
-For reactions and summaries of the recent federal budget announcements visit Business Hunter Media Release and the Business NSW Analysis.
+For reactions and summaries of the recent federal budget announcements visit Business Hunter Media Release.

 Upcoming Federal Election

 The federal election is all but set to take place mid May, with the official election date still to be announced.